tlehman/tobilehman.com/content/posts/time-in-physics/index.md

 {{[[TODO]]}} Insert picture of travelers measuring light as a different relative speed.

 One of the things Einstein was excellent at was taking simple ideas seriously, and then rigorously exploring their consequences.
-By 1905, he had found a solution, but it involved changing the assumptions about how time worked. in software terms, Einstein tried to merge Newtonian mechanics and Maxwellian dynamics, but there was a merge conflict, and it was resolved by deleting the idea of a universal "now".
+By 1905, he had found a solution, but it involved changing the assumptions about how time worked.
+In order for the speed of light to be the same for all observers, time had to be relative.
+It was no longer possible to imagine that there was a well-defined notion of "now" for all points in our 3-dimensional space.

+In software terms, Einstein tried to merge Newtonian mechanics and Maxwellian dynamics, but there was a merge conflict, and it was resolved by deleting the idea of a universal "now".

 If the speed of light is the same for all observers, then it logically follows that time has to be relative.
 This is the central idea of relativity.
 Newtonian mechanics has the speed of light as relative, and time as absolute, but relativity has the speed of light as absolute, and time as relative.